 We work closely with refugees in the early stages of their resettlement.
 We provide guidance on basic needs and skills such as seeking school registration, housing, obtaining basic documents, and job hunting.
 We also facilitate translation services to those who need document translation and interpreters.

 We provide financial support to refugees during the initial settlement period for a reasonable time in which they can demonstrate financial independence.
 We also offer support in instances of unexpected financial difficulties, such as that resulting from illness, accident, or unemployment.

 We refer refugees in need of specialized services to our network of volunteers with professional service skills.
 This includes a licensed attorney who provides immigration assistance free of charge to North Koreans seeking asylum in the U.S.

-Since 2012, NKinUSA has provided assistance to 91 North Korean refugees out of 183 refugees who have been granted refugee status.
-14 staff members provide the resettlement assistance throughout the United States by a network of over 40 volunteers.
+Since 2012, NKinUSA has provided assistance to more than 100 North Korean refugees out of over 200 who have been granted refugee status in the U.S. NKinUSA staff provides resettlement assistance throughout the United States with the help of its extensive volunteer network.

 We provide such assistance to any North Korean refugee in need of help regardless of age, location, or other conditions.
 Like our rescue operations, our resettlement assistance program is provided at no cost.